apache/spark/docs/sparkr.md

 {% highlight r %}

 # Convert waiting time from hours to seconds.
-# Note that we can assign this to a new column in the same DataFrame
+# Note that we can assign this to a new column in the same SparkDataFrame
 df$waiting_secs <- df$waiting * 60
 head(df)
 ##  eruptions waiting waiting_secs